CesiumGS/cesium-unreal/Documentation/api-design-guide.md

 Custom versions boil down to an `enum` called `Versions` that captures the current state of the plugin. `Versions` is stored in `CesiumCustomVersion.h` and can be expanded in the future.
 When objects are loaded from serialization, their properties can be intercepted if saved under a previous version.

 Depending on the type of property, there are two methods to override.
-Simple properties like `bool`s and `enum`s can be set in `Serialize`, which handles object state while loading and saving.
+Simple properties like `bool`s and `enum`s can be set in `Serialize`, which handles object state during loads and saves.
 However, properties that refer to other objects (e.g., pointers) must be set in `PostLoad`.
-Otherwise, their values will not be reliably be set by `Serialize`—they may be overwritten later in the load process.
+Otherwise, their values will not be reliably be set by `Serialize`—they can be overwritten later in the load process.

 #### Create a New Version